Nowhere on Earth Captures the SoCal Vibe Like Highway 101

 Along the beautiful coastline you'll see Torrey Pines State Beach, a popular beach for families, and Torrey Pines State Park, featuring eight miles of walking trails with fabulous ocean views below and paragliders from the nearby gliderport soaring above.

 Just up the road, witness the famed Torrey Pines Golf Course, home to the annual Farmers Insurance Invitational and the 2008 U.S. Open.

-Overlooking the Pacific Ocean, the renowned Birch Aquarium at Scripps presents aspects of oceanography through interactive exhibits, a touch tank, and kayaking and whale watching tours with its naturalists.
+Overlooking the Pacific Ocean, the renowned Birch Aquarium at Scripps presents aspects of oceanography through interactive exhibits, a hands-on touch tank, and kayaking and whale watching tours with its naturalists.

 The Tony Award-winning La Jolla Playhouse, founded by actors Gregory Peck, Dorothy McGuire, and Mel Ferrer, is a regional theater with a national reputation.

 Continue on to the upscale Village of La Jolla, called the "Rodeo Drive" of San Diego.
 You'll discover shopping and dining on a whole new level, just steps from the Pacific.

 The La Jolla Ecological Preserve is a popular place for kayaking, snorkeling and scuba.
-Families get a kick out of Seal Beach, where these lackadaisical little sea creatures ran the humans out years ago.
+Families get a kick out of Seal Beach, where these lackadaisical sunbathing sea creatures ran the humans out years ago.

 You'll also find interesting architecture by a local innovator, Irving Gill.
 His simple designs include the Museum of Contemporary Art San Diego - La Jolla and the Bed and Breakfast Inn at La Jolla.